 With rising energy prices and the ever-increasing need for energy conservation, most people are pondering on how to save electricity.
 There are many things you can do to save electricity around the house.
 Most of us use up more electricity than we need, and with some alertness and discipline, we can achieve a sizable reduction in electricity bills, and also make a difference to the environment.

 Step 1 – Monitor Your Electricity Usage

-Every once in a while, take a walk around your home to ensure that unoccupied rooms do have lights, fans, air-conditioners, television, radios or computers running.
+Every once in a while, take a walk around your home to ensure that unoccupied rooms do not have lights, fans, air-conditioners, television, radios or computers running.
 Everyone in your family must be aware of the importance of conserving electricity.
 Make it a habit to look around and turn off all appliances before you leave a room.

 Step 2 – Make Sure Your Appliances are Functioning Efficiently